blipinsk/cortado/README.md

 Overview
 --------
-Cortado provides another layer of abstraction above Espresso, so it's a bit easier to use.
+Cortado provides a layer of abstraction above Espresso, so it's a bit easier to use.

 **Remember: It is Google Espresso underneath.** You can still mess up your tests the same way you would when using pure Espresso.
 Cortado just gives you a bit nicer way to communicate with Espresso.